 Recent and upcoming scientific events I am involved in:

-- SEAMS 2018 (PC member).
+- SEAMS 2018 (PC member and Doctoral Projects PC member).
 13th International Symposium on Software Engineering for Adaptive and Self-Managing Systems.

 - DSN 2018 (PC member).
 48th IEEE/IFIP International Conference on Dependable Systems and Networks.